mdrake0/mysite/content/fixed/bookshelf.md

 ### Currently Reading

 - _Automate the Boring Stuff with Python, 2nd ed._, Al Sweigart
+- _The Soul of a New Machine_, Tracy Kidder

 ### Finished and Recommend

 - _How to Solve It_, George Pólya
 - _Circe_, Madeline Miller
+- _Skin in the Game: Hidden Asymmetries in Daily Life_, Nassim Nicholas Taleb
 - _Start Small, Stay Small: A Developer's Guide to Launching a Startup_, Rob Walling
 - _The Lathe of Heaven_, Ursula Le Guin